tunazislam/tunazislam.github.io/_pages/personal.md

 author_profile: true
 ---

-I am a mom of 2 (born in 2021 & 2023), a first-generation Ph.D. student, yogi, and travel enthusiast.
+I am a mom of 2 (born in 2021 & 2023), a first-generation Ph.D., yogi, and travel enthusiast.

 **Countries Visited**